DanRHowarth/ml-CI-CD-pipeline/model_card.md

 or social scientists undertaking research.

 ## Training Data
-The data is 1994 Census data, avialbe online here - https://archive.ics.uci.edu/ml/datasets/census+income
+The data is 1994 Census data, available online here - https://archive.ics.uci.edu/ml/datasets/census+income

 ## Evaluation Data
-The model was evaluated on an unseen test set of the original data.
-It was evaluated on the full dataset, and on slices of the data to detect for bias.
+The model was evaluated on an unseen test set, composed of 20% of the original data.
+It was also evaluated on slices of the data to detect for bias.

 ## Metrics